 “The indoor pool here is amazing.
 I swim a mile every other day and a half-mile on the off days.
 I use the fitness room when I want to push weights or use the resistance machines.
 I mean, I’m not buff by any stretch, but I feel good.

 As we age, how we define physical fitness and what we need to achieve it changes.
 Our state-of-the-art fitness center features senior-specific equipment, including our CyberCycle, NuStep cross trainer, Scifit Bike and Matrix Treadmill to make exercising engaging and easier on your body.

-We also offer programs designed by NIFS (National Institute for Fitness and Sport), an organization that specializes in senior living fitness programming that can accommodate a variety of fitness levels and abilities.
+Our dedicated fitness staff specializes in providing programming for a variety of fitness levels and abilities.
 For interested residents, we can conduct a fitness evaluation that tests your cardiovascular endurance, muscular strength and endurance, flexibility, agility, and balance.
 We can then create a personalized exercise program with step-by-step instructions tailored to your specific needs, goals and abilities.

 Our group fitness classes include:

 - Tone and stretch

 You can view a complete calendar of our fitness classes and programs here.
 For an additional charge, we also offer personal training sessions where you’ll work with a member of our staff in a dynamic and progressive exercise program to keep you engaged and focused on your goals.

 “I feel healthier now than I did 10 years ago.
 And in 10 years, I’d like to be able to say I feel better than I do right now.”